Skip to content

 Protect Yourself

-• Educate yourself about your rights under the law, including the Fair Credit Reporting Act (FCRA) and the CROA.
+• Educate yourself about your legal rights, including the Fair Credit Reporting Act (FCRA) and the CROA.

 • Monitor your credit report regularly and report any inaccuracies or suspicious activity to the credit bureaus and law enforcement authorities.